MFR6340/theenglishextension.org/young-world-3/unit-5: Sports & Games.md

 ### Sports Day: Sam Kerr: Kicking Goals by Sam Kerr
 <img src="https://i.imgur.com/AAXVe1F.png" width="25%" />

 Sam Kerr is brilliant at playing soccer.
-Her school sports day is coming up and there aren't any soccer events on the schedule.
+Her school sports day is coming up but there aren't any soccer events on the schedule.
 Sam endeavours to get soccer included on sports day and forms a soccer team within her class.
 Events at home mean that Sam is crazy busy and trouble erupts as other at school try to cause trouble.
 A fun read written by Sam Kerr, a professional Australian soccer player and  (No Lexile Level available)

 <a href="https://www.bookdepository.com/Sports-Day-Sam-Kerr-Kicking-Goals-3-Sam-Kerr/9781761100918?ref=grid-view&qid=1674389793792&sr=1-1" rel="nofollow"> Buy on BookDepository</a>